 Additionally, operational Excellence can also be viewed as execution excellence.

 Some of the key process methodologies used are Lean Manufacturing, Six Sigma, Kaizen, Hoshin Planning, Balanced Scorecard, etc that I have discussed below in the article.

 Examples of companies with this competitive strategy include Wal-Mart, IKEA, Southwest Airlines, McDonald’s, and FedEx.

-The customer intimacy strategy focuses on offering a novel range of customer services that enables for the personalization of services and so, the customization of products to satisfy different customer needs.
+The customer intimacy strategy focuses on offering a novel range of customer services that enable the personalization of services and so, the customization of products to satisfy different customer needs.